microservice-formal-model/orleans-snapper-extension/README.md

 dotnet run --project Experiment
 ```
 ![image](https://github.com/microservice-formal-model/orleans-snapper-extension/assets/172083713/3268c189-33aa-41f7-92b8-9de64ff90353)

+The Power Shell Window running the experiment will state the result of the experiment.
+In our example `Average Latency: 85 ms` states the average latency for the whole runtime of the experiment, and likewise `Average Throughput: 18415 Tr/sec` the average throughput.

 **!!Please note that this performs the experiments on the local machine, to get the results from the paper it is required to start the experiments on the Amazon instance as described in the paper!!**